insure logo

 The bottom line

-Most home insurance policies cover storage units, but not all of them do.
+Most home insurance policies cover storage units, but coverage may be limited.
 If you need to purchase additional coverage, storage insurance can help protect your belongings.
 Just be sure to itemize and document each of your belongings with receipts and photos, so you can file a claim for reimbursement should they be destroyed from a covered loss.

 Whether you have home insurance or specific storage insurance, your overflow items may be protected even if they are not at home with you.